-Using the relevant cut sets in Table \ref{tab:cuts} and equation \ref{eq:signifi}, the exclusion, observation, and discovery limits of compositeness scale for all constructive and destructive interferences ($\Lambda^{+}_{LL}$, $\Lambda^{-}_{LL}$, $\Lambda^{+}_{RR}$, $\Lambda^{-}_{RR}$, $\Lambda^{+}_{LR}$, $\Lambda^{-}_{LR}$, $\Lambda^{+}_{RL}$, and $\Lambda^{-}_{RL}$ ) for the final luminosity value of 50 fb$^{-1}$ at the muon-proton collider with center-of-mass energy $\sqrt{s}$ = 12.2 TeV are given in figure \ref{fig:ci_mup750}.
-It is seen that $\Lambda^{+}_{LL}$ has the highest statistical significance limits, but $\Lambda^{-}_{RL}$ has the lowest.
-The statistical significance values lie between 33.2 TeV and 56.5 TeV for the discovery, 36.9 TeV and 69.7 TeV for observation, and 40.1 TeV and 83.2 TeV for exclusion.
+Using the relevant cut sets in Table \ref{tab:cuts} and equation \ref{eq:signifi}, the exclusion, observation, and discovery limits of compositeness scale for all constructive and destructive interferences ($\Lambda^{+}_{LL}$, $\Lambda^{-}_{LL}$, $\Lambda^{+}_{RR}$, $\Lambda^{-}_{RR}$, $\Lambda^{+}_{LR}$, $\Lambda^{-}_{LR}$, $\Lambda^{+}_{RL}$, and $\Lambda^{-}_{RL}$ ) for the final luminosity value of 50 fb\textsuperscript{-1} at the muon-proton collider with center-of-mass energy $\sqrt{s}$ = 12.2 TeV are given in figure \ref{fig:ci_mup750}.
+It is seen that $\Lambda^{+}_{LL}$ has the highest compositeness scale limits, but $\Lambda^{-}_{RL}$ has the lowest.
+The compositeness scale values with sensitivity lie between 33.2 $\pm$ 1.5\% TeV and 56.5 $\pm$ 2.7\% TeV for the discovery, 36.9 $\pm$ 1.4\% TeV and 69.7 $\pm$ 2.9\% TeV for observation, and 40.1 $\pm$ 1.4\% TeV and 83.2 $\pm$ 3.0\% TeV for exclusion.
 These limits are far beyond the LHC experimental results.
 Compositeness scale limits in terms of luminosities are given in Table \ref{tab:fccmu750} for the rest of the helicities with constructive and destructive interferences.